Delaney

 How to Pronounce Delaney

 Our model has identified 6 different pronunciations for the name Delaney.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 55.3% confident that Delaney is pronounced as duh-LAY-nee.
-The next most likely pronunciation is DEH-luh-nee, at 18.4% confidence.
+Our model is 55.3% confident that Delaney is pronounced as duh-LAY-nee, which has 3 syllables.
+The next most likely pronunciation is DEH-luh-nee, at 18.4% confidence, with 3 syllables.

 dee-LAY-nee (3 syllables)